java-modularity-examples/jigsaw-examples/9-jmod-jlink/README.md

 # 9-jmod-jlink

 Example that extends '8-packaging' with **jmod** and **jlink** tests.
+Here I am using **jlink** with a target JVM to be the one that will be shrinked and distributed.
 I also added a Dockerfile to create a image that runs slim JDK and the compiled application.
-Unfortunately, Alpine images are not working with OpenJDK 11, something to be investigated.

 ## How to run this demo